-COVID-19 update: Courses may have new policies for safety and social distancing due to COVID-19.
-Some courses may have limited admission.
+Courses may have policies in place for safety and social distancing due to COVID-19.
+Some may have limited admission or require advance ticket purchase.
 Call or check the website to confirm hours and guidelines before heading out.

-The Fringe features two landscaped 18-hole courses and is currently open Thursday-Sunday.
-On Thursdays, golfers can play both courses for the price of one!
+The Fringe features two landscaped 18-hole courses and is currently open Friday-Sunday.
 Check their website for specials, including the Family 4-Pack and Play-All-Day deals.
 Roswell.

 Indoor Mini Golf Courses

 Little monsters and big monsters will love playing around this glowing, spooky course.
 Indoor green, glow-in-the-dark, custom-made creatures and even its own internal radio station.
 While you’re there, take time to play a few arcade games.
-Mini golf and arcade are open; masks and social distancing recommended.
+Marietta